collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 Write Permission is an important concept in GitHub collaboration

-* It doesn't matter what kind of repo you are contributing to, whether or not you have write permission to a repo determines how you contribute to it
+* Regardless of what repo you are contributing to, whether or not you have write permission to the repo determines how you contribute to it
-* If you have write permission to the repo, you can make changes directly within the repo
+* If you have write permission to a repo, you can make changes directly within the repo
-* If you do not have write permission to the repo, you need to make a copy of the repo in your user account or an organization (the copy is called a fork), make your changes and submit a request for the changes to be accepted to the original repo that you want your changes to be merged with (this is called a pull request)

 <!--
+What Does Write Permission Allow You to Do?

+Write permission is special access.

+See write permissions chart for info
+Write permission allows you to do things like push a branch directly to the repo (not by fork), change a file, review pull request, etc.
+You have to have read/write access to do tasks
+Look at "Shared Repository" permissions

 Definition of write
 We're talking about "write" in the context of...

-Do you have read/write access to the repo?
-If yes, you can use the "Shared Repository Model".
-If not, you will need to use the "Fork and Pull Model".

-* Your workflow will dependent on whether you have read/write access to the repo you are contributing to
-* Read/write access is special permission an organizational account owner or user account owner might give to trusted person -->
+-->

 </td></tr>